top of page

 About Me

-The treatment I provide addresses experiences of trauma (such as sexual assault; childhood physical, sexual and emotional abuse) and in providing education and support to their loved ones.
+I specialize in providing treatment that addresses experiences of trauma (such as sexual assault, intimate partner violence (IPV), and childhood physical, sexual and emotional abuse) for adults who identify as female and in providing education and support to their loved ones.

 I am trained as a counseling psychologist; this means that a critical emphasis throughout my training and practice is on examining the interactions between our identity (including, but not limited to race, ethnicity, sex, gender identity, sexual orientations, ability status, socio-economic status) and the world around us, as well as the role our social and cultural environments play in our mental well-being.
+My practice strives to provide a therapeutic environment that is anti-racist, LGBTQIA+ affirming, and overall culturally responsive and inclusive (click here for discrimination policy).

+I completed my training in community and Veterans Affairs hospitals in Brooklyn NY, Seattle WA, and Boston MA where I received advanced training in providing treatment for PTSD and trauma-related symptoms with a focus on military sexual trauma (MST).
 Following this, prior to returning to Western New York, I served as a licensed psychologist treating military service members, veterans and their family members, and survivors of suicide in the Department of Psychiatry at Massachusetts General Hospital and as an instructor at Harvard Medical School.
+I returned to Western New York in 2018 to be closer to family and friends and am thrilled to be calling Buffalo home once again!

 Cirtrus Leaves